Winegrowing

 History and heritage

-Regulations and designations
+Regulations and appellations

-Markets and outlets
+Market and outlets

-Wine tourism and heritage enhancement
+Wine tourism and heritage development

-Tips for choosing the best wine-growing region
+Tips for choosing the best wine region

 In conclusion

-Read more
+Learn more

 Diversity of terroirs and grape varieties

-Bordeaux: prestige personified
+Bordeaux: prestige embodied

-This wine-growing region covers almost 120,000 hectares and produces mainly red wines, but also dry and sweet whites.
-The temperate oceanic climate and varied soils (gravel, clay-limestone) contribute to the exceptional quality of Bordeaux wines.
+The Bordeaux region, located in south-western France, is renowned worldwide for its exceptional wines.
+This wine region extends over nearly 120,000 hectares and produces mainly red wines, but also dry and sweet whites.
+The temperate oceanic climate and the varied soils (gravel, clay-limestone) contribute to the exceptional quality of Bordeaux wines.

 Burgundy: the elegance of Pinot Noir and Chardonnay

-Appellations such as Chablis, Côte de Nuits and Côte de Beaune are particularly popular.
+Burgundy, located in eastern France, is famous for its red wines made from Pinot Noir and its whites from Chardonnay.
+This region extends over four departments and offers a mosaic of terroirs, each bringing its own unique touch to the wines.
+Appellations such as Chablis, Côte de Nuits or Côte de Beaune are particularly prized.
 Burgundy is ideal for those seeking wines of great finesse and complexity.

 Champagne: legendary effervescence